seven-of-eleven/designare-z390-opencore-efi/README.md

 - Check your `config.plist` against the corresponding version using [this handy utility](https://opencore.slowgeek.com/).
 - Read the official [OpenCore Desktop Guide for Coffee Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html) when making changes to the `config.plist` and the guide's [Gather Files section](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#firmware-drivers) when picking drivers and kexts.
 - [Post an issue](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/issues) and I will get back to you when I can.
 I should be able to be pretty helpful if you have similar hardware as I do.
-  - You *must* grab the OC boot logs if you wish to get help!
+  - You _must_ grab the OC boot logs if you wish to get help!
 Refer to the [debugging section of the OpenCore docs](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) as well as the [debugging section of `config.plist` setup](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#debug) for info on how to enable logging.

 ## Changelog

-- **1 October 2020:**
+- **1 December 2020:**
-  - Modified BIOS suggestions to get Sidecar working *(thanks @QueercoreTrash for [#19](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/issues/19))*
+  - Modified BIOS suggestions to get Sidecar working _(thanks @QueercoreTrash for [#19](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/issues/19))_
   - Added a [BIOS configuration page](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/blob/master/BIOS.md) with screenshots for user assistance.
 - **16 Nov 2020:**
   - Updated to macOS Big Sur from Catalina
-  - For some reason, with Big Sur and OC 0.6.3 we no longer need AirportBrcmFix for teh Fenvi BT/WiFi Card
+  - For some reason, with Big Sur and OC 0.6.3, we no longer need AirportBrcmFix for the Fenvi BT/WiFi Card
   - Changed `slide=1` to `slide=0`
   - Kept `USBPorts.kext` inside the `config.plist`, but disabled it because it seems as though `USBInjectAll.kext` does the trick
 - **13 August 2020:**